-1993 Acura Integra Repair Question
+1993 Acura Integra has starting issues.

 Had mechanic check dist sensors and all reported corect OHMS.
 Had him check error code and said it showed a 5 which is the MAP sensor.
 Replaced MAP sensor and still have starting issue.